MohamedAhmed479/Multi-Restaurant-Food-Ordering-Application/README.md

-Here's a comprehensive documentation for your GitHub project in English.
-You can use this as your `README.md` file:

----

 # Multi-Restaurant Food Ordering Application

 Welcome to the Multi-Restaurant Food Ordering Application!
 This project was developed as part of the course "Laravel 11 Build Multi Restaurant Food Order Application A-Z" and enhanced with additional features to provide a comprehensive system for managing multiple restaurants, their orders, and customer interactions.